LucaRufer/MRRB/ReadMe.md

 ## License

-The `StreamFork` library located in `Middlewares/Third_Party/StreamFork` may be used under the MIT license.
+The `Multi Reader Ring Buffer` library located in `Middlewares/Third_Party/MRRB` may be used under the MIT license.
 For all other files, the Licenses shown in the respective folder or file header applies.